History Not Taught is History Forgot: Columbus’ Legacy of Genocide

 Much of the killing in California and southern Oregon Territory resulted, directly and indirectly, from the discovery of gold in 1849 and the subsequent influx of miners and settlers.
 Newspaper accounts document the atrocities, as do oral histories of the California Indians today.
 It was not uncommon for small groups or villages to be attacked by immigrants…and virtually wiped out overnight.

 All told, the North American Indian population within the area of the forty-eight contiguous states of the United States, an aggregate group which had probably numbered in excess of twelve million in the year 1500, was reduced by official estimates to barely more than 237,000 four centuries later.
+[There is an excellent article on the Fullerton Observer here from where I obtained the two images here.
+It fully explains the events 300 years post-Columbus.]

 This vast genocide historically paralleled in its magnitude and degree only by that which occurred in the Caribbean Basin is the most sustained on record.